Understanding the Berlin Conference

 Cultural and Social Impact

-The colonization of Africa brought about significant changes in its cultural and social fabric.
-Indigenous languages, traditions, and customs were suppressed or marginalized as European powers imposed their own cultural norms.
-This led to the erosion of African cultural heritage and the adoption of European languages and customs, causing a loss of identity for many African communities.
+Contact with Africa brought about great changes in African cultural and social fabric.
+As European powers established cultural norms, indigenous languages, traditions and customs were suppressed or marginalized.
+The ensuing erosion of African cultural heritage, and of European languages and customs, caused a loss of identity amongst many African communities.

 Border Disputes and Conflicts